ipsilon/eof/spec/eofv0_verkle.md

 #### Runtime after Verkle

-During runtime execution two checks must be done in this order:
+During execution of a jump two checks must be done in this order:

-1) Check if the destination is on the invalid list, and abort if so.
+1. Check if the jump destination is the `JUMPDEST` opcode.
-2) Check if the value in the chunk is an actual `JUMPDEST`, and abort if not.
+2. Check if the jump destination chunk is in the `invalid_jumpdests` map.
+   If yes, the jumpdest analysis of the chunk must be performed to confirm the jump destination is not push data.

 It is possible to reconstruct sparse account code prior to execution with all the submitted chunks of the transaction and perform `JUMPDEST`-validation to build up a relevant *valid `JUMPDEST` locations* map instead.